WHERE THE LIVING'S EASY

 Fine dining taste buds and a student budget?
 Fortitude Valley is home to Chinatown and has plenty of cheaper Asian restaurants to try like Happy Boy, The Vietnamese, Fat Dumpling, Bird's Nest Yakitori and Wagaya.
 Then there's Ben's Burgers and Eiffel Restaurant.

 In nearby Newstead, former Powderfinger bassist John Collins opened his venue The Triffid.
 The renovated World War II hanger has incredible sound quality, pulls killer acts and has a top beer garden.
-Alternatively, there are plenty of smaller live music venues in Fortitude Valley such as The Foundry and Black Bear Lodge, or speakeasy style bars to hop between like Savile Row and Press Club.
+Alternatively, there are plenty of smaller live music venues in Fortitude Valley such as Black Bear Lodge, or speakeasy style bars to hop between like Savile Row and Press Club.

 “Have you been to GOMA?” will be one of the top three questions any local will ask.
 We’re proud of our modern art gallery.
 It’s the largest in Australia, it recently turned 10 and when you finish exploring the international and other incredible exhibitions there pop into QAG, the Queensland Art Gallery next door.